 For domestic shipments, there are three key documents to be aware of: the bill of lading, the freight bill, and the Free On Board (FOB) terms of sale.
-For most retailers, the FOB type is referenced on all documents including the invoice for payment.
+For most retailers, the FOB type is referenced on all documents, including the invoice for payment.

-The acronym FOB, which stands for "Free On Board" or "Freight On Board" is a shipping term used in retail to indicate who is responsible for paying transportation charges.
+The acronym FOB, which stands for "Free On Board" or "Freight On Board," is a shipping term used in retail to indicate who is responsible for paying transportation charges.
 It is the location where ownership of the merchandise transfers from seller to buyer.
 The seller pays the freight, and the buyer takes the title once it's been shipped.
-The buyer pays the transportation costs from warehouse or vendor to store.
+The buyer pays the transportation costs from the warehouse or vendor to the store.

-In most cases, the freight hauler or delivery company (such as FedEx, UPS, Conway, etc) is not involved, but in some instances, the freight hauler is liable as well.
+FOB terms of sale establish which party (vendor or retailer) will be liable for the transportation costs, which party is in control of the movement of the goods, and when (date/time) the title passes to the buyer.
+In most cases, the freight hauler or delivery company (such as FedEx, UPS, Conway) is not involved, but in some instances, the freight hauler is liable as well.
 A freight hauler is always liable for the damage it may cause in transit, though.

-If the FOB terms of sale indicate that it is "FOB delivered" then this implies that the shipper will be responsible for all of the carrier’s costs.
-If the terms of sale show "FOB origin," then this means that the buyer will take the title of the goods when they are shipped and they will incur all the transportation costs from the shipping location to the final destination.
+If the FOB terms of sale indicate that it is "FOB delivered," then this implies that the shipper will be responsible for all of the carrier’s costs.
+If the terms of sale show "FOB origin," then this means that the buyer will take the title of the goods when they are shipped, and they will incur all the transportation costs from the shipping location to the final destination.

-History of FOB
+History of the Term